4dn-dcic/tibanna/README.md

 * Python 2.7
 * Pip 9.0.3 / 10.0.1
 * The other dependencies are listed in `requirements.txt` and are auto-installed in the following steps.
+* If you are 4DN-DCIC user, use the dependencies specified in `requirements-4dn.txt`.
+These include all the base requirements in `requirements.txt`, as well as other 4DN-specific pakages.

 ### Admin
 As admin, you need to first set up Tibanna environment on your AWS account and create a usergroup with a shared permission to the environment.